beatlabs/harvester/README.md

 The above snippet set's up a `Harvester` instance with consul seed and monitor.

+## Consul

+Consul has support for versioning (`ModifyIndex`) which allows us to change the value only if the version is higher than the one currently applied.

 ## Todo

-- Support nesting (structs...)
+Will be github issues once we move to thebeatapp organization.

 - consul client timeouts should be set
-- OPTIONAL: Support change events which can be fired (chan with change...)
 - move to circle-ci
 - Error handling
   - Logging
   - return chan error and let the client handle it
+- Support change events which can be fired (chan with change...)
+- Support nesting (structs...)

 ## How to Contribute